 Legumes like beans, peas, lentils, and peanuts have an impressive nutritional profile.

 They’re loaded with fiber and plant-based protein, yet they have a relatively low energy density.
-This makes them very filling (33).
+This makes them very filling.

-One article reviewed nine randomized trials that studied post-meal fullness from pulses, which are a part of the legume family (34).
+One older article reviewed nine randomized trials that studied post-meal fullness from pulses, which are a part of the legume family.

-They found that participants felt 31% more full from eating pulses compared with eating meals consisting of pasta and bread (34).
+They found that participants felt 31% more full from eating pulses compared with eating meals without pulses that contained the same amount of calories.

 Summary